bruvellu/cephalic-furrow/3-text/furrow.md

 Compared to the progressive invagination of the cephalic furrow (about 14 min), the process of ectopic fold formation is abrupt (about 4 min) ({@fig:initiator}a, {!@fig:vid-mitotic-fold}).
 To understand the dynamics of tissue strain, we measured the rate of tissue deformation (strain rate) at the head--trunk using particle image velocimetry.
 We find that *btd* mutants show a strain rate 1.3x higher than sibling controls with a peak that coincides with the maximum expansion of mitotic domains and with the appearance of the ectopic folds ({@fig:mitotic}d,e, {@fig:strain}, {!@fig:vid-strain-rate}).

+### Germ band extension correlates with ectopic buckling at the trunk--germ

 However, for the ectopic folds that often form posterior to the Mitotic Domain 6 (MD6) ({@fig:mitotic}a,c), the source of compression must be different; we hypothesized the germ band is contributing.
 Therefore, we have also quantified the strain rate at this posterior region where the trunk tissue interacts with the tip of the germ band (trunk--germ).
 At this trunk--germ interface, the strain rate is lower than at the head--trunk, but it steadily increases over time probably driven by the extending germ band ({@fig:mitotic}d).